 Roulette tables always have house limits indicating the minimum and maximum bets allowed.
 In the same table, the limits are usually different for outside and inside bets.

 In brick-and-mortar casinos, outside bets have a higher minimum and maximum than the inside bets.
 Depending on the casino you visit and the table you choose, you may see e.g. a £1 minimum for inside bets, and a £10 minimum for outside bets.
 The table maximum typically ranges between 50 - 500 times the minimum bet.

-Online, the table minimum is usually the same for all bets.
-However, in live dealer roulette, table maximums may be lower for inside bets than the outside bets.
 This encourages placing bets with higher hit frequency but lower payouts, resulting in more predictable results for both players and casinos.

 The house edge